SchoemanClaudia/1up-growkits/README.md

 ## Acknowledgements

-- A huge thanks to my husband for his continued support during this project & the year of getting through the Diploma.
+- A huge thanks to my husband for his continued support during this project & the past year of completing this diploma.

 - Tutor Assist for the support when debugging became overwhelming.

-- My mentor & facilitator for the support and knowledge shared.
+- My mentor & facilitator for the support & knowledge shared.

-- Slack channel peers for their feedback and support with errors.
+- Slack channel peers for their feedback & support with errors.